-&quot;It should be highlighted there exist two modes of the usage of the term 'abolition' within the sex work and prostitution discourse.
+[&]quot;It should be highlighted there exist two modes of the usage of the term 'abolition' within the sex work and prostitution discourse.
 One is based on the meaning of promoting 'eradication' of prostitution itself, representing a strong anti-prostitution policy, the other is, in the opposite way, expressing the need to 'cancel' any regulation, thus being a liberal policy."

 Bianchi, G., Luksik, I., & Popper, M. (2007) 'Between demand and supply' Bratislava: Department of social and biological communication and centre of excellence/Slovak Academy of Science p.
-24

-Venue of Prostitution Prohibition.
-Acceptance of "houses" and "designed districts".
-Accepting prostitution as an individual behaviour.
-Police registration None.
-Exists.
-There are none in theory.
-Medical Check-Up None.
-Only for the prostitute and under supervision of specialist of the public morals department of the police.
-None in theory The Prostitutes Seen as criminals.
+24 specialist of the public morals department of the police.
+The Prostitutes 173 Seen as criminals.
 Prostituting someone against their will is a crime and the exploitive illegal operating pimp a criminal.
 Prostituting someone is a crime and the pimp a criminal.
 Clients Seen as criminals.
 Seen as consumers/clients.
 Seen as criminals.